thiviyanT/torch-rgcn/README.md

 [Modeling Relational Data with Graph Convolutional Networks](https://arxiv.org/abs/1703.06103).

-In our workshop paper, we reproduce the relation prediction  and entity classification experiments from the original paper and furthermore, present RGCN extensions.Our workshop paper: [#TODO: Upload paper to Arxiv]
+In our workshop paper, we reproduce the relation prediction  and entity classification experiments from the original paper and furthermore, present RGCN extensions.

 ## Getting started